Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 By Annlee from Newport, NY

 Liquid dishwashing products, such as Dawn, are frequently used to hand wash clothing and remove stains.
 In a pinch if you are out of laundry soap, dishwasher detergent can be used as well as other products.
-This is a guide about doing laundry with dishwashing detergent.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.